Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

-# Installing and Configuring the Network Server and Application Server using ChirpStack (Debian/Ubuntu)
+# Installing and Configuring the Network Server (NS) and Application Server (AS) using ChirpStack (Debian/Ubuntu)

+In our set up, we have a dedicated NS Virtual Private Server and an AS Virtual Private Server which is accessible externally by distinct physical assress.

-This page covers setting up the Network and Application Server which are detailed in different sections as follows:
+This page covers setting up the NS and AS which are detailed in different sections as follows:

- * [Network Server Setup]
+ * [NS Setup]
- * [Application Server Setup]
+ * [As Setup]
  * [Verifying Communication between RGW->NS->AS]

-## Network Server Setup
+## NS Setup

 ###	Prerequisites